ferrarimarco/home-lab/README.md

 ### Configure hosts with Ansible

-For newly provisioned hosts, you might have to authenticate a SSH connection using a passowrd instead of a key.
+For newly provisioned hosts, you might have to authenticate a SSH connection using a password instead of a key.
 To authenticate with a password, add the `--ask-pass --connection paramiko` switches to the Ansible command you're running.

 Note: Using [Paramiko](https://www.paramiko.org/) lets you use password authentication